 The donations for 2016, shown in the table, were sent out in late November, 2016.

 Requests from potential new recipients are best made in Fall or Winter so that there is adequate time to schedule a meeting presentation (see above); however, there is no harm in trying during Spring.
 Such presentations are not required, but can be quite helpful.
-The final deadline for new donation requests of any sort will be sometime in the summer of 2017.
+The deadline for donation requests is July 7, 2017.

 Contact People and Further Information